mercwrite/Songanalyzer/README.md

 ***PLANNED FEATURES***
 * Display songs also in the album
 * Display the top songs globally
-* Display multiple pages of search results
 * Spotify preview embedding using Iframes
-* Drag and drop any audio file (.wav and .mp3) for analysis
+* Drag and drop any audio file (.wav and .mp3) for analysis using a CNN global key estimation model

 ***IMPORTANT NOTES***:
 1. At the moment, it isn't possible to display lyrics on the web page itself without resorting to unethical